Migrant and refugee women’s attitudes, experiences and responses to sexual harassment in the workplace

 This will be a multi-methods design involving an online survey, interviews and focus group discussions.

-A key driver for this research is to support and enhance the Roadmap for Respect, where it is indicated that a whole-of-society response is necessary for preventing and responding to workplace sexual harassment.
-There is a commitment in the Roadmap for Respect to ensuring that the experiences of culturally and linguistically diverse, migrant and refugee women are adequately captured and accounted for.
+A key driver for this research is to support and enhance the Australian Government’s A Roadmap for Respect, where it is indicated that a whole-of-society response is necessary for preventing and responding to workplace sexual harassment.
+A commitment highlighted in A Roadmap for Respect is ensuring that the experiences of culturally and linguistically diverse, migrant and refugee women are adequately captured and accounted for.
 This project will offer a timely examination of whether contemporary responses are sufficient or adequate in meeting the needs of these groups of women.
 The findings will also enhance the development of educational and training resources for government, law enforcement, unions and workplace regulators.

 Professor Marie Segrave, Monash Gender and Family Violence Prevention Centre, School of Social Sciences, Monash University